A04-Capstone-Group-02/movie-analysis/README.md

 - `data`: the path to the input data (relative to the root)
 - `baseline`: a boolean indicator to specify running baseline (true-like) or parameter tuning (false-like)
+- `top_genre`: a number to specify the number of genres in the final output plot, default is 10
+- `top_phrase`: a number of specify the number of words/phrases in the final output plot, default is 10

 ### `clustering` target